fiskaltrust/rollout-doc/overview/architecture.md

 :::info summary

-After reading this, you can explain the basic architecture of the fiskaltrust middleware, the purpose of a queue, a SSCD, a cashbox and a launcher.
+After reading this, you can explain the basic architecture of the fiskaltrust.Middleware, the purpose of a queue, a SSCD, a cashbox and a launcher.

 :::